FAIRChemistry/animl-specification/specifications/animl.md

   - Description: Set of Experiment Steps consumed by this Experiment Step.
   - XML: ExperimentDataReferenceSet
 - timestamp
-  - Type: datetime
+  - Type: string
   - Description: Date and time of modification.
   - XML: Timestamp

+---

 ### Tag

 Tag to mark related data items.
 When a value is given, it may also serve as a reference to an external data system.
+Tags provide a flexible way to add metadata, create groupings, or link to external systems while maintaining the structured nature of AnIML documents.

-- __name__
+- **name**
   - Type: string
   - Description: None
   - XML: @name